k-vyn/framer-material-kit/README.md

 exports.create = (array) ->
 	## Creates a setup object that has defaults + any custom props.
-	setup = ios.utils.setupComponent(array, exports.defaults)
+	setup = m.utils.setupComponent(array, exports.defaults)

 	print setup.backgroundColor ## prints blue</pre>

 #### For logic
 Please add any layout logic to the layout file.
-Otherwise, please add the logic to `ios-kit-utils.coffee`.
+Otherwise, please add the logic to `material-kit-utils.coffee`.

 #### For data
-Please add any referencable data object to `ios-kit-library.coffee`.
-You can either reference it with `ios.library["object"]` or with `ios.assets["object"]`.
+Please add any referencable data object to `material-kit-library.coffee`.
+You can either reference it with `m.library["object"]` or with `m.assets["object"]`.
 Whatever works best for you.

 #### For help
 Feel free to hit me up on [Twitter](https://twitter.com/kvyn_).